hackclub/hackclub/workshops/backjack/README.md

 }

 ```

 </details>

-THen let give definition to to the function inside the **definition section**.
+Then let give definition to to the function inside the **definition section**.
  + we will check first if the answer is equal to Hit whcih means PLayer ask for another card to be draw, therefore we must a function that will draw another random number which wil be store inside the variable ` Pl_card_cont ` (player card continues) that store any card that the player will ask for.

 ```C++